 Though cassava is known for having a potato-esque taste, the addition of the coconut ensures the cake simply tastes sweet, and it melts in the mouth.

-You’re probably familiar with the taste of sweet potato fries – they’ve become commonplace in supermarkets and restaurants in recent years.
-In Maldivian cuisine, you’ll find a slightly different alternative in the form of fried yams.
+You’re probably familiar with the taste of sweet potato fries; they’ve become commonplace in supermarkets and restaurants in recent years.
+In Maldivian cuisine, you’ll find a slightly different alternative: fried yams.

-It’s true that yams and sweet potatoes share some similarities.
-However, using yams in this dish results in a crispy outside and a starchier taste, more similar to russet potatoes.
+Yes, yams and sweet potatoes share some similarities.
+However, using yams in this dish results in a crispy outside and a starchier taste, which is more similar to russet potatoes.

-Be sure to try out this popular Maldives food when you’re in the archipelago!
+If you like tubers and potatoes, be sure to try out this popular Maldives food when you’re in the archipelago.

-If your mouth is watering at the thought of any of these dishes, make sure to seek them out on your trip to the Maldives.
-They’ll be best prepared in a local restaurant, or at least by a local chef, so do some research ahead of time and make a list of the best spots to visit!
+If your mouth is watering at the thought of any of these traditional Maldivian dishes, make sure to seek them out on your trip to the Maldives.

 Read More Asia Food & Travel Guides